Skip to content

 Explore in Taitung

-There are several recommended activities to do there, such as trekking and biking.
-You can also do paragliding or arrange for a hot air balloon ride during summer.
-Going on a hot air balloon overlooking the area is one of the best things in Taitung.
+Several recommended activities are available there, such as trekking and biking.
+You can also go paragliding or arrange a hot-air balloon ride during the summer.
+Going on a hot-air balloon ride overlooking the area is one of the best things to do in Taitung.

 This Festival takes place around the end of June.
-It is most active at sunrise and sunset and lasts for about six weeks.
-Tons of hot air balloons take off, and you can even ride some of them.
-It’s a unique experience and really worth visiting.
+It is most active at sunrise and sunset and lasts about six weeks.
+Tons of hot air balloons take off, and you can ride some of them.
+It’s a unique experience and worth visiting.

 Taiwan